 On the other hand, the hair roll surrounding it is more Japanese than Chinese.
 The traditional Chinese hairstyles tend to put the hair flat on their heads and add huge headdresses on top of it.

 On the contrary, the traditional Japanese hairstyles (or the more known at least) base themselves on creating volume from the root of the hair by using hair rolls (very similar to the one she wears, although not quite so exaggerated).

-The final touch to the dress is the make up.
-This is very recognizable on itself because she wears the same every time she appears as the Queen.
+The final touch to the dress is the makeup.
+This is very recognizable in itself because she wears the same every time she appears as the Queen.
 That’s why we come to associate the role of Queen of Naboo with that makeup.
 And in the next movies, when she is no longer queen, we see that she stops using it.
 We also see the following Queens use it, so it is clearly marked that this makeup is unique to the Queen.

-This design actually takes a look from the traditional geisha make up.
-Although it avoids any kind of make up in the eyes, which most geishas would use, and only paints the upper lip, leaving most of the other lip white.
+This design actually takes a lot from the traditional geisha makeup.
+Although it avoids any kind of makeup in the eyes, which most geishas would use, and only paints the upper lip, leaving most of the other lip white.

 This agglomeration of influences creates a very peculiar look for her character and establish a very strong culture behind it.

 That is why it’s a real pity that a movie with such a good production design couldn’t be as good as every fan wanted it to be.
 In my opinion is an incredible waste of resources and creativity from the art department considering how bad these movies are.